marcusramberg/nix-config/README.md

 This configuration is heavily based around using flakes and home manager

-I mostly interact with it on nixos using `hey`, stolen from [hlissner](https://github.com/hlissner/dotfiles)
+I mostly interact with it on nixos using `hey`, stolen from [hlissner](https://github.com/hlissner/dotfiles).
+This config is also the inspiration for using agenix for secrets management.
+Other honorable mentions go to [Mitchell Hashimoto's nixos-config from which I've also stolen a lot :)](https://github.com/mitchellh/nixos-config).

+Obviously this is always a WIP.